nomomon/ender-earth/README.md

 # Ender Earth

+> Named after the Enderman from Minecraft — it teleports when you look at it.

 A webpage that tracks your eyes — every time you blink, the 360° world around you changes.

 ![banner](./assets/banner.png)